goodtomeetyou/GrinningSoul/README.md

     cd grinningsoul
     ```

-2.  **Install Dependencies:**
-    *   **Homebrew**
+2.  **Create a Build Directory and Configure with CMake:**
     ```bash
-        brew install boost cmake
-        ```
-    *   **Homebrew**
-        ```bash
-        brew install llvm
-        ```
-3.  **Create a Build Directory and Configure with CMake:**
-    ```bash
     mkdir build
     cd build
     cmake ..
     ```
-    *   **Important:** Check the CMake output for any errors or warnings and open a issue to address it.
+    *   **Important:** Check the CMakeLists and adjust it if you got LLVM finding errors.

 4.  **Build GrinningSoul:**
     ```bash
     make
     ```

-5.  **Locate the Executable files:**  After a successful build, the libarmruntime, libemuruntime, HeaderParse and Converter executable will be located in their respective `_output` subdirectory within `GrinningSoul` project folder.
+5.  **Locate the Executable files:**  After a successful build, the libarmruntime, libemuruntime, HeaderParse and Converter executables will be located in their respective `_output` subdirectory within `GrinningSoul` project folder.

 **USAGE**

-1. Get a decrypted iOS application (IPA) file.
+1. Get a desired iOS application (IPA) file.
-2. Extract the application bundle (.app directory) from the decrypted IPA.
+2. Extract the decrypted application bundle (.app directory) from the IPA file.
 3. Use the `convertOne` bash script to convert and prepare the application.
 For example:
     ```bash
     ./convertOne.sh /path/to/MyDecryptedApp.app
     ```
 4. Locate the converted app bundle on the directory `convertedApps` within `GrinningSoul` project folder.
 5. Run the converted application within the iOS Simulator.
-Open a iPhone device on the Simulator and drag the app bundle to SpringBoard.
+Open a iPhone device on the Simulator and drag and drop the app bundle to SpringBoard.

-**TROUBLESHOOTING**

-*   **Build Errors:** If you encounter build errors, ensure that all dependencies are installed correctly and that CMake is configured properly.
-Check the CMake output for specific error messages.
-*   **Application Crashes:**  As mentioned earlier, some applications may crash due to unimplemented features.
-Check the GrinningSoul logs for more information.
-*   **Debugging:**  Run the application through the debugger located in `Debugger` subdirectory within `GrinningSoul` project folder.
+**WHAT TO EXPECT AFTER AN APP CONVERTION?**
+**NONE OF THE CONVERTED APPS WILL RUN IN THE SIMULATOR**.
+The reasons?
+So many things changed that will need to be implemented.
+You can track the logs at Console Mac app.

+**CURRENT STATUS**
+As I mentioned above the project was abandonated.
+The developer uploaded the repo without any instruction, commit, or documentation to see the status the project was left.
+Debbuging the project and tracking the changes and old X posts of the original developer I could get the information provided in this README, I also I am researching the code and its high level functions in order to make some properly documentation that will be published here soon, I am gathering most information that could be useful as soon as possible.

+Offline I made some fixes and updated some things, but they require more tests and time in order to commit them here.

 **CONTRIBUTING**

-We welcome contributions to GrinningSoul!
-Please open issues, fork the repository, make your changes, and submit a pull request.
+I highly welcome contributions to this project!
+If you feel interested to work here or check the project you can see the issues I oppened to analyze the things needed to implement to get this work.
+Feel free to open new issues or make any comment.

 ## License